syndbg/syndbg.github.io/content/posts/2026-09-19-on-writing-small-useful-things-like-zjyo.md

 ## The end result

-zjyo is under 800 lines of Rust across five files. `database.rs` handles persistence and matching. `entry.rs` is a plain struct with a frecency calculation. `cli.rs` wires up `clap` and dispatches.
+`zjyo` is under 800 lines of Rust across five files. `database.rs` handles persistence and matching. `entry.rs` is a plain struct with a frecency calculation. `cli.rs` wires up `clap` and dispatches.
 That's the whole surface area, and most of what maintaining a small tool actually looks like: not new features, but noticing the gap between what you assumed was true and what was actually happening.

 ## The bug that mattered most

 The tmux bug I hit while using tmux-continuum is worth mentioning.
 First, using tmux and tmux-continuum is something that I don't plan to change in the next 10 years too.
 It just works.
-The issue is when you make an assumption that cd is going to always work and wondering hey why does "rupa/z" do it differently, some things start to make sense, because it's a class of bug that's easy to dismiss as "user error" and hard to find by reading code.
+The issue is when you make an assumption that `cd` is going to always work and wondering hey why does `zjyo` do it differently, some things start to make sense, because it's a class of bug that's easy to dismiss as "user error" and hard to find by reading code.
 The database *was* updating, for every shell session I'd opened since editing `.zshrc`.
 But `tmux-continuum` restores sessions across machine restarts, and panes that survive a restore don't re-source your rc files.
-Config and cd-wrapper are two different things, and only one of them updates when you edit a file.
+Config and the `cd` wrapper are two different things, and only one of them updates when you edit a file.

 The fix, using `precmd_functions` instead of overriding `cd`, happens to also route around the entire class of bug, since it's additive rather than a redefinition.
 It doesn't fix stale shells.
 Nothing can fix a process that's already running with old code loaded.
 But it means the next time something like this happens, at least new panes won't diverge from what you think your shell does without you noticing.